Coverage of today's Cards and Pirates game can be heard on Newstalk 97.3 WTIM beginning at 5:40pm.

 top of the first and was thrown out trying to stretch a double into a triple.

-Matt Carpenter and Holliday, however, scored on the play to give the Cardinals
+Matt Carpenter and Holliday, however, scored on the play to give the Cardinal

 a 2-0 lead.